FallingReign/jira-field-formatter/MIGRATION.md

 **How do I map field names to IDs now?**
 `Fields.formatValues` and `Fields.formatValue` resolve IDs automatically based on the create screen for your project + issue type.

-**What if classification mis-detects a custom field?**
+**What if I need a type hint?**
-It will surface `fieldType: 'unknown'`.
-Planned Diagnostics enhancements (v3.x) will expose collected warnings; you can still inspect `descriptor.schema` directly.
+Inspect `descriptor.schema`.
+Minimal strategies (date/datetime/number/array) are inferred on-the-fly; everything else is passthrough.
+Future diagnostics may surface unsupported schema patterns.

 ## Next Planned Enhancements (Post v3 Initial)
-See `.ai/SYSTEM_OVERVIEW.md` Deferred Enhancements section (mapper tests, diagnostics warnings, classification hook, strict/raw modes, validation expansion).
+See `.ai/SYSTEM_OVERVIEW.md` Deferred Enhancements section (diagnostics warnings, optional formatting hook, strict mode, validation expansion).

 ## Versioning
 Treat this as a breaking change (major).
 If you depended on removed symbols, refactor using the mappings above.